Hit Me!

 Mughals Hyderabadi Biryani Restaurant, Race Course Road

-Mughals Hyderabadi Biryani Restaurant (72 Race Course Road), despite being named as such and also having a dedicated portion of the menu with Hyderabadi cuisine, does not serve just biryani but a smattering of other commonly encountered Indian cuisine as well.
-I came here mostly for their biryani because I had heard mention that it was pretty good.
+Mughals Hyderabadi Biryani Restaurant (72 Race Course Road) in spite of its name does not serve just biryani.
+There were other things as well.
+We came here for their biryani because I had heard mention that they were pretty good.

-We started off with some freshly fried onion pakoras which I think should replace all onion rings in all fast food places.
-Crispy dram batter on the outside and still slightly crunchy onions on the inside, I wonder how come these things never got popular outside of Indian food places.
+We started off with some freshly fried onion pakoras.
+These should replace onion rings at all fast food.
+Crispy dram batter on the outside and still slightly crunchy onions on the inside.
+I wonder how come these things never got popular outside of Indian restaurants.

 egg biryani